ArrayHQ/medium/readme.txt

 * Fixed also gives you the option to use a Retina sized logo.
 The benefit of this is sharper images on high definition devices.
 To upload a Retina logo, you need to upload your logo at two times the resolution you normally would.
 So if your logo is 150px x 150px, you would need to resize your logo to 300px x 300px.
 The larger image will be served to high definition screens, and will be scaled down accordingly for regular screens.
 No need for multiple images, Fixed does this on the fly!

 * The Accent Color setting will change the accordion menu icons on the left sidebar.

+* Add custom CSS to your theme by adding it to the Custom CSS text box.

 * When you're finished making changes, click Save & Publish to save the settings.